Theadora Whittington

 about:

 I’ve sold many tactile pieces of fine art, mainly printmaking and collage which are now in private collections around the globe.
 I’ve exhibited within many group exhibitions in Hong Kong, especially at the Visual Arts Centre, TheBookshop at Museum of Art; as well as at the Bologna Children’s Book Fair; & in UK In Cambridge, Suffolk & London.
-I’ve also enjoyed solo exhibitions in Beijing, at the Li Hall at St John's Cathedral in Central Hong Kong., as also within my own open sunny Southside studio.
+I’ve enjoyed solo exhibitions in Beijing, at the Li Hall at St John's Cathedral in Central Hong Kong., as within my own open sunny Southside studio.

-The importance of biodiversity was the inspiration behind 3 of picture books that were published/reprinted by MCCM Creations, and Blacksmith Books — before heading to Cambridge for my MA: all fictional, & written & illustrated specifically for the children of Hong Kong, 2 of which were endorsed by WWF (Hong Kong), whose work I continue to support.
+My interest in cultural and biodiversity was the inspiration behind 3 of picture books that were published/reprinted by MCCM Creations, and Blacksmith Books — before heading to Cambridge for my MA: all fictional, & written & illustrated specifically for the children of Hong Kong, 2 of which were endorsed by WWF (Hong Kong), whose work I continue to support.
 I’ve been invited into most of the many international schools here — many vibrant discussions with children from all over the globe.

-I also love conducting workshops for children: often in which they discuss environmental themes or traditional myths, and sometimes they then create their own wonderfully illustrated stories.
+I love conducting workshops for children: often in which they discuss environmental themes or traditional myths, and sometimes they then create their own wonderfully illustrated stories.
 I’ve also enjoyed talking about the importance of picture books more generally: book fairs, school courses.

-Happy to be in touch!
+Happy to be in contact!